 As described by King, oatmeal is a classic ingredient that is commonly used as a soothing agent to relieve itchy skin and soothe irritation caused by dry skin conditions, but it also has a variety of functions.
 Discover the many benefits of colloidal oatmeal in skincare below.

 - Protects: "One of the most important functions of the skin is to provide a barrier between the body and the environment," Greenfield says.
 "There are many cases where the skin is not performing this function optimally.
 Some examples are if there is a genetic predisposition to eczema, or the skin is very dry from weather or washing away its natural emollients and protectants.
-This is where colloidal oatmeal comes in.
-The ingredient has shown in clinical studies to help strengthen the skin’s barrier function."
+This is where colloidal oatmeal comes in."
+Clinical studies have shown colloidal oatmeal helps to strengthen the skin’s protective barrier.

 - Prevents transepidermal water loss (TEWL): According to Greenfield, colloidal oatmeal works by creating a film on top of the skin's surface.
 After using colloidal oatmeal in studies, both the amount of water in the skin that was lost and overall skin hydration showed improvement.
 King adds that colloidal oatmeal contains high concentrations of starches, which contribute to its water-binding properties.